discrete-notes/discrete-notes.github.io/_posts/2020-10-01-build-certify-1.md

-A good property of this type of stabilization, is that once the algorithm has stabilized to a correct solution, the states do not change anymore (unless there a fault).
-That is no rule of the algorithm can be applied.
+A good property of this type of stabilization, is that once the algorithm has stabilized to a correct solution, the states do not change anymore (unless there is a fault) ; that is no rule of the algorithm can be applied anymore.
 These are called *silent algorithms*.
-There are other algorithm that keep exchanging information after stabilization.
+(There are other algorithm that keep exchanging information after stabilization.)

 Silent algorithms basically end up with a certification of the solution.
-Such certification has been shown to be equivalent to what is known under the name of proof-labeling schemes (or locally checkable proofs, or more generally local certification)[^1].
-This was the topic of my PhD.
+Such certification has been shown to be equivalent to so-called proof-labeling schemes (or locally checkable proofs, or more generally local certification)[^1].

 ## Space and time efficiency